This is a foundational value of Lightwell and a responsibility we take very seriously.

 The Lightwell/Oxford Consulting Group Foundation

-In 2011, we established The Oxford Consulting Group Fund at The Columbus Foundation.
+In 2011, we established The Oxford Consulting Group Fund at The Columbus Foundation, which has become the Lightwell Foundation.
 The goal of our foundation is to support not only the Columbus-based charities in which our local employees are involved, but also the charities of our employees living throughout the United States.

 As a nationwide consulting firm, we believe it’s important for all of our employees to be able to support the charities that fit our philanthropic mission within their communities.
 This allows us to extend our reach and commitment to places and people we wouldn’t otherwise have had the opportunity to help.
 Through the Foundation, employees have access to matching funds as well as company donations to charities where they are actively volunteering their time.